SVT2: Programming

 Programming on SVT2 is generally more specialist than on the primary SVT1.
 The station's output includes most of SVT's cultural programming, minority output in the Sami and Finnish languages, sign language programming, independent films, current affairs and parliamentary coverage.

 SVT2 does not broadcast 24 hours a day.
 As of January 2019, SVT2 signs off shortly after 5 am and resumes broadcasting between 8 am and 9 am.
 During the daytime on most weekdays, SVT Forum, the network's umbrella programme for live current events, airs.
 A mid-afternoon Rapport bulletin airs at 4 p.m (16:00).

 At 5:15 pm (17:15), SVT2 begins its evening schedule with three minority-language news bulletins: Ođđasat (Sami), Nyhetstecken (Swedish Sign Language), and Uutiset (Finnish), followed by a documentary programme.
 The channel's main news programme, Aktuellt at 9pm (21:00) includes in-depth analysis, interviews, sports updates, cultural and regional news, and weather.
 Repeats of sports current affairs output air throughout the night.

 Acquired programming

 Acquired programming on SVT2 has included If Tomorrow Comes, Six Feet Under, The Sopranos, K Street, Parkinson, The Kumars at No. 42, The Wire, Nip/Tuck and Veronica Mars.
 It has also included a few daily telenovelas from some European and Latin American countries.

 As is the practice with the rest of the Swedish television and film industry, acquired foreign programmes on SVT2 are shown in their respective original language audio with Swedish subtitles.

 International availability

 Norway

+On 10 September 2010, RiksTV added SVT2 to its basic subscription package, on the grounds that not every Norwegian with a satellite dish had access to it and SVT1.
+The decision was an about-face compared to its plans in 2007, when it ruled out the inclusion of the two channels on the principles of "complex" rights issues "that it almost requires a lawyer to understand correctly".
 On 1 November 2012, RiksTV removed the channel from its line-up, being replaced by the Scandinavian feed of BBC Entertainment.